 Stephanie Caffall Campaign coordinators and Soldiers gather Wednesday to eat breakfast at the Thunder Mountain Activity Centre during the Fort Huachuca 2015 Army Emergency Relief (AER) Kick-off Breakfast.
 The AER campaign on po...

 Todd Mozes, Chugach Industries, Inc., Picatinny Photo Dept. Pictured are Jason Huggan and Historian Dr. Patrick Owens as they give a tour of the Walton Burial Ground in celebration of Earth Day.
 Arsenal History Tours are coordi...

 Army Emergency Relief’s (AER) Maj.
 Gen. James Ursano Scholarship Program is for dependent children of active-duty, retired and deceased Soldiers.
 The scholarship program is for full-time students at an undergraduate, technical or vocational institution accredited by the Department of Education and is awarded annually up to four academic years.
 Funds may be used for tuition,...

 This newspaper is an authorized publication for members of the United States Army.
 Contents of The Fort Huachuca Scout are not necessarily the official views of, or endorsed by the United States Government, Department of Defense, Department of Army or the United States Army Intelligence Center of Excellence, Fort Huachuca, or Aerotech News and Review, Inc.

 All editorial content of The Fort Huachuca Scout is prepared, edited, provided and approved by the PAO.
-The Fort Huachuca Scout is printed by Aerotech News and Review, a private firm in no way connected with DA, under exclusive written contract with the U.S. Army Intelligence Center of Excellence and Fort Huachuca.
+The Fort Huachuca Scout is printed by Aerotech News and Review, a private firm in no way connected with DA, under exclusive written contract with Fort Huachuca U.S. Army Garrison.
 The civilian printer is responsible for all advertising.